-By holding the week, we hope to shine a light on environmental issues, and to show that ordinary people want to make a difference – and can.
+By holding the week, we hope to shine a light on environmental issues, and to show that ordinary people want to make a difference – and can make a difference.

 With over 2,000 local people attending events in 2016, plus hundreds more in local schools, the Week has shown that residents across St Albans, Harpenden and the villages do care about creating a sustainable district – and are keen to make changes to support the environment.

-The first week was run in November 2015, the second in 2016; we were so excited when we won awards from the Mayors Pride Awards (Community Champions and Environmental Champions in 2015 & Environmental Champions in 2016).
+Read the blog on Transition Network to see more about how the Sustainability events were created.
+The first week was run in November 2015, the second in 2016;the third in 2018 – we were so excited when we won awards from the Mayors Pride Awards (Community Champions and Environmental Champions in 2015 & Environmental Champions in 2016).

 The first Week coincided with the 2015 Paris Climate Change talks and we gathered over 2,000 postcards from local schoolchildren with their messages about the environment, and delivered them by hand to the UK delegation, making sure young people’s voices were heard at this conference.